 In a nutshell, you need the circumference of the outside of your tyre, to be more or less the same as it is as standard.
 So the basic premise is, you’re just changing the diameter of the rim and making the tyre height smaller to compensate.

 If your rolling radius ends up larger than as standard, the speedo will under-read.
 If your licence is important to you, best not to introduce too much error here, as you will likely end up speeding more often.
-A larger rolling radius could reduce your cars acceleration as the overall gearing would be higher.
+A larger rolling radius could reduce the acceleration of your car as the overall gearing would be higher.
 Top speed could potentially be increased however though, (depending on the car).

 Unless you lower the suspension at the same time, making the rolling radius larger will make the car sit higher.
 See what performance suspension options are available for your car if this concerns you.

-Larger rims have always been more popular than smaller rims, but at times, there’s advantages to using smaller wheels too.
-A large alloy wheel, might typically have skinny low profile tyres fitted.
-A smaller rim however, can usually use a higher profile one which is more comfortable on road.
+Larger rims have always been more popular than smaller rims, but at times, there are advantages to using smaller wheels too.
+A large alloy wheel might typically have skinny low profile tyres fitted.
+A smaller rim, however, can usually use a higher profile one which is more comfortable on road.

 Don’t break your brakes!

-So how much bigger alloy wheels can I go with?
-How much smaller alloy wheels can I go with?
+So how much bigger alloy wheels can I fit?
+How much smaller alloy wheels can I fit?

 When fitting new wheels, more often than not, they’ll usually be a different size.
 Here you can check below for potential alloy wheel or tyre fouling on suspension or arches/fenders.